 Please note: Fall hunting season brings big game hunters to this area (September 1-December 1).

 Hebgen Lake Ranger District PO BOX 520 West Yellowstone MT 59758

 For campground inquiries, please call: 45.0698611, 111.3123056

 Please note: warm weather access doesn't start until May when snow has melted out.

 Summer Access: From West Yellowstone, Montana, proceed north on Highway 191 for approximately 33.5 miles.
 Turn left on Taylor Fork Road/Forest Service Road 134 and proceed for approximately 6.5 miles.
 The cabin will be on the left side of the road.
 Parking is in front of the cabin.

 Winter Access: From West Yellowstone, Montana, proceed north on Highway 191 for approximately 33.5 miles.
-Turn left on Taylor Fork Road/Forest Service Road 134 and proceed for approximately 4 miles to the small, privately plowed parking area at the Wapiti Y. From here, it is a 2-mile ski along the road to the cabin on the left side of the road.
-Please note: plowed driving access to the parking area at Wapiti Y is not guaranteed.
-Parking for the cabin is not allowed past Wapiti Y - gear drop off only is allowed where the plowed road ends.
+Turn left on Taylor Fork Road/Forest Service Road 134 and proceed for approximately 4 miles to the small, privately plowed parking area at the Albino Lake Trailhead.
+From here, it is a 2-mile ski along the road to the cabin (on the left side of the road).
+Please note: plowed driving access to the parking area at the Albino Lake Trailhead is not guaranteed.
+Parking for the cabin is not allowed past the trailhead - Do Not block private property.

 During the spring and fall, guests are encouraged to call the Hebgen Lake Ranger District (406-823-6961) for road conditions and access to the cabin.